huggingface/diffusers/docs/source/en/training/unconditional_training.md

 Bring your dataset, and let the training script handle everything else!

-## Training
+## Training script

 The code for preprocessing the dataset and the training loop is found in the [`main()`](https://github.com/huggingface/diffusers/blob/096f84b05f9514fae9f185cbec0a4d38fbad9919/examples/unconditional_image_generation/train_unconditional.py#L275) function.
 If you need to adapt the training script, this is where you'll need to make your changes.

-The `train_unconditional` script [initializes a [`UNet2DModel`]](https://github.com/huggingface/diffusers/blob/096f84b05f9514fae9f185cbec0a4d38fbad9919/examples/unconditional_image_generation/train_unconditional.py#L356) if you don't provide a model configuration.
+The `train_unconditional` script [initializes a `UNet2DModel`](https://github.com/huggingface/diffusers/blob/096f84b05f9514fae9f185cbec0a4d38fbad9919/examples/unconditional_image_generation/train_unconditional.py#L356) if you don't provide a model configuration.
 You can configure the UNet here if you'd like:

 ```py
 model = UNet2DModel(